INSIGHT Educator Pro

 - Professional Confidence — Self-assurance in handling role expectations

-- Five Essential Reasoning Skills of Educator Professionals:
+- Five Essential Reasoning Skills of Educator Professionals, and an OVERALL rating:

 - Problem Analysis – Accurate identification of the problem and decision-critical elements